Overview

 Teaching/Mentoring

 Teaching is a particular passion of mine, instilled in me from a young age by my father, Mac Rugheimer, who devoted his life to teaching physics.
 I taught a course of my own design as a visiting lecturer at Tufts University ExCollege in Fall of 2013 called Life on Earth and Beyond.
 I have also taken many teaching methodology courses to improve my ability to communicate science and my public speaking skills.
-Public outreach and mentoring in academia are also very important to me.
-I see scientific literacy as an increasing problem in the world which has sometimes life-threatening consequences such as when people deny evidence based medicine for untested and potentially even harmful alternative therapies or the persistent denial of climate change which is currently estimated to cost over 300,000 people their lives every year.
 Read more here

 Women in STEM Resources